Psychlist1972/Windows-10-MIDI-Library/README.md

 ## RPN and NRPN

 (coming soon.
-Incomplete/experimental at the moment)
+Incomplete/experimental at the moment.
+The intent here is for you to be able to use RPN and NRPN aggregate messages in a way very similar to standard messages.
+This also requires an input processor, so you'll see a MidiInPortEx in addition to the message types.)

 # Samples